How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 Rehabilitation

-Most often, after the treatment, rehabilitation is not required.
-It is only necessary if the doctor establishes some prohibitions.
-First of all, this applies to those wounds that are located on the limbs.
-After therapy, you should not lift anything too heavy, as this can provoke a second rupture of still fragile and not restored tissues.
+Most often, rehabilitation is not required after treatment.
+It is only necessary if the doctor establishes certain prohibitions.
+First of all, this applies to those wounds that are located on the extremities.
+After therapy, you should not lift anything too heavy, as this may cause re-rupture of the fragile and unrepaired tissues.

-The regeneration period for each person is different and takes a different amount of time.
-During this period, it is better to refuse trips to water bodies and work in places with dust and dirt.
-These rules should be followed until the complete healing of the injured skin area.
+The regeneration period is different for each person and takes a different amount of time.
+During this period, it is better to avoid going to bodies of water and working in places with dust and dirt.
+These rules should be followed until the injured skin area is completely healed.

-At the same time, one should not forget about regular visits to the surgeon to control the healing process and receive necessary recommendations.
-Violation of safety regulations during the recovery period threatens with serious consequences.
+At the same time, we must not forget about regular visits to the surgeon to monitor the healing process and obtain necessary recommendations.
+Violation of safety regulations during the recovery period can have serious consequences.

 In order to avoid injury, you need to carefully handle sharp, piercing, cutting objects.
 Including glass shards.
-Be sure to follow the safety precautions at work, where you can get this type of damage.
+Be sure to follow safety precautions at work where you can get this type of injury.

-Even a small, at first glance, wound should not be ignored.
-If the integrity of the skin is broken, this is a reason to consult a doctor.
-Do not self-medicate in case of serious injuries.
-At home, you must also observe sterility and caution, even in relation to small defects.
+Even a seemingly small wound should not be ignored.
+If the integrity of the skin is compromised, this is a reason to consult a doctor.
+Self-medication in case of serious injuries is not worth it.
+At home, you also need to observe sterility and caution, even in relation to small defects.

-Timely, competently provided first aid, as well as correctly prescribed treatment, is the key to a quick recovery and avoiding complications.
-It is rare for anyone to avoid getting injured, since it is impossible to insure one hundred percent, so you should be careful, and when you get injured, you should not postpone a visit to a specialist.
+Timely, competent first aid, as well as correctly prescribed treatment, is the key to a quick recovery and avoidance of complications.
+It’s rare that anyone manages to avoid getting injured, since it’s impossible to insure one hundred percent, so you should be careful, and if you get injured, you shouldn’t put off visiting a specialist.

-muscles human body, in case of violation of integrity, are able to independently recover.
-If an open wound on the leg is treated in time from dead cells, a new healthy tissue begins to grow in their place, gradually closing the wound hole.
+Muscles human body, when integrity is violated, they are capable of self-recovery.
+If an open wound on the leg is treated in time to remove dead cells, new healthy tissue begins to grow in their place, gradually closing the wound opening.

 The healing process of an open wound on the leg takes place in three stages: